Sole Proprietorship Compliance

-Compliance is essential for maintaining business credibility, secure financial support, and preventing penalties.
-Furthermore, the sole proprietorship needs necessary licenses like FSSAI, GST, etc., maintains financial records, and needs to adhere to labour laws if employees are hired in the proprietorship.
+Compliance is essential for maintaining business credibility, securing financial support, and preventing penalties.
+Furthermore, the sole proprietor needs the necessary licenses, like FSSAI, GST, etc., maintains financial records, and adheres to labour laws if employees are hired in the proprietorship.
 Any sole proprietor must understand these requirements, as non-compliance can lead to fines or operational challenges.

 What is a Sole Proprietorship?

-A Sole Proprietorship is a simple and unincorporated business structure owned and managed by a single individual.
-A proprietorship does not require formal registration, but depending on the nature of the business, the owner may need to obtain licenses such as GST registration, a trade license, or an FSSAI license (for food-related businesses).
+A sole proprietorship is a simple, unincorporated business structure owned and managed by a single individual.
+It does not require formal registration, but depending on the nature of the business, the owner may need to obtain licenses such as GST registration, a trade license, or an FSSAI license (for food-related businesses).

 The advantage of a sole proprietorship is that: